npup/css-to-go/src/pages/index.md

 </div>

-## What it does
+## What does it do?

 Basically, it is this:

 1. Some element styling
-2. A small number of utility classes
+2. Makes available a small number of utility classes

-It is a quite small set of global `CSS` that are easy to apply to most any site.
+It is a quite small set of global `CSS` that is easy to apply to most any site.

 ### How to use it

-To enable any of these styles, wrap your content with the class `.ctg-root` (putting it all the way up on the `<body>` tag works just fine).
+To enable _CSS To Go_, wrap your content with the class `.ctg-root` (putting it all the way up on the `<body>` tag works just fine).

     <!DOCTYPE html>
     <html>